Millimeter-wave frequencies require new test approaches and equipment; balancing precision with cost-efficiency is the challenge.

 The technical demands of 6G will require operating in the terahertz frequency bands, where signals are significantly more susceptible to attenuation, reflections, and interference.
 Unlike previous generations, 6G’s reliance on these ultra-high frequencies means that even slight variations in signal paths or environmental conditions can dramatically affect performance.
 This presents a unique challenge for testing, where maintaining signal integrity and ensuring device performance becomes even more critical.

-“The biggest challenge with 6G is the nature of the frequencies themselves,” says Kwan.”
-At these frequencies, signals don’t bend.
-They reflect, and that changes how we design and test devices.
+“The biggest challenge with 6G mmWave is the nature of the frequencies themselves,” says Kwan.”
+At these frequencies, signals don’t propagate easily.
+They get reflected and are very sensitive to noise, and that changes how we design and test devices.
 Maintaining a clean signal path through testing is critical, and that’s not easy when the wavelengths are so short.”

 Testing at these frequencies also will require new methodologies, such as OTA testing, which can validate how devices perform in real-world conditions.
 This is especially important as 6G will heavily rely on beamforming and MIMO (multiple input, multiple output) technologies to maintain signal strength and direct signals precisely.
 However, these testing methods come with their own set of complexities, including the need for specialized equipment and the ability to replicate consistent testing environments.